lsrprntr/PythonProjects/README.md

 # PythonProjects
-Files from PY4E Exercises \n
+#Files from PY4E Exercises

-Some files from CodeKata testing
+#Some files from CodeKata testing